 To support them in their roles they need many things.
 They need a charity which funds their salaries and their training, and supplies the equipment and drugs they need.
-They need a helicopter as well as critical care cars.
+They need critical care cars as well as a helicopter.
 They need managers who support them and develop their practice.
 They need good working relationships with other organisations.
 They need a safe base from which to operate, and ideally one that supports their wellbeing.
 Finally they need strong governance to ensure that GWAAC is working effectively, maintaining high standards in everything it does and striving to improve.

-This is where you come in, together with the Board of Trustees.
+This is where you come in, together with the rest of the Board of Trustees.
 Maybe you can help?
 If so, then we hope to hear from you soon.